HSMF/earley/README.md

 - [the caml directory](./caml/) contains a some naive OCaml code that implements an earley parser, badly
 - [the earley-rs directory](./earley-rs/) contains a Rust rewrite, which is naturally better

+Python bindings are available in the rust implementation

 ## Running - OCaml